 Shaping Pastors Into Life Long Learners

 The purpose of Leadership Learning Communities (LLCs) is to help pastors become life-long learners in the area of leadership.
 In turn pastors are expected to develop leaders in their local churches.
 Recently Bill Easum said, "The only common denominator to growth is a transformational pastor – one who doesn't mind leading, making the hard decisions and handing off ministries to others."
-The Region affirms this essential truth, and it is why we are investing heavily in the development of pastors as leaders.
+The Mission Northwest affirms this essential truth, and it is why we are investing heavily in the development of pastors as leaders.
 No church has experienced transformation without a transformational leader at the helm.

 Harnessing the Wisdom of Christ-Centered Peer-to-Peer Learning